 Myth: Lifting weights is not a good way to lose weight because it will make me "bulk up."

 Fact: Lifting weights or doing activities like push-ups and crunches on a regular basis can help you build strong muscles, which can help you burn more calories.
 To strengthen muscles, you can lift weights, use large rubber bands (resistance bands), do push-ups or sit-ups, or do household or yard tasks that make you lift or dig.
 Doing strengthening activities 2 or 3 days a week will not "bulk you up."
 Only intense strength training, along with certain genetics, can build large muscles.

 TIP: Government guidelines for physical activity recommend that adults should do activities at least two times a week to strengthen muscles.
 The guidelines also suggest that adults should get 150 to 300 minutes of moderately intense or vigorous aerobic activity each week—like brisk walking or biking.
 Aerobic activity makes you sweat and breathe faster.

-For more on the benefits of physical activity and tips on how to be more active, check out the Government's guidelines for physical activity (see the Resources section for a link).
+For more on the benefits of physical activity and tips on how to be more active, check out the Government's guidelines for physical activity (see the For More Information section).

 Myth: Physical activity only counts if I can do it for long periods of time.